Kindle-Ready eBooks from Markdown

 brew install pandoc

-Then, for example, add a script to your package.json (I'm assuming here you are using a Node.js project with pnpm, but similar instructions apply to different setups, there is very little actually Node.js-specific here):
+Then add a script to your package.json.
+I'm assuming here you are using a Node.js project with pnpm, but similar instructions apply to different setups; there is very little that is actually Node.js-specific.

 {